altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - I'm interested in building high-performances scientific & technical softwares
+ - I'm interested in building numerical simulation solvers, compilers and high-performances scientific softwares

 ## 👨‍🔬 Science